liamja/bunsen/docs/my_first_test.md

 }
 ```

-We can see that the `/welcome/index` will load the `welcome_message` view and output the contents to the browser.
+We can see that accessing `/welcome/index` will load the `welcome_message` view and output the contents to the browser.

 Here is the contents of the `welcome_message` view, minus some HTML boilerplate: